RazvanBerbece/WebApiPlayground/README.md

 - WebApiPlayground - The public-facing API which handles requests from clients.

 # Cloud Infrastructure
 This service is hosted on Azure infrastructure.
-The infrastructure is declared as code using Terraform and can be seen in this repository [WebApiPlayground](https://github.com/RazvanBerbece/WebApiPlaygroundInfra).
+The infrastructure is declared as code using Terraform and can be seen here: [WebApiPlayground Cloud Infrastructure Repository](https://github.com/RazvanBerbece/WebApiPlaygroundInfra).